-RID is an inter-agency crime prevention effort and is comprised of five permanent squads augmented by personnel from municipal agencies as well as other departmental entities.
+RID is an inter-agency crime prevention effort and is comprised of six permanent squads augmented by personnel from municipal agencies as well as other departmental entities.
 They conduct zero-tolerance operations featuring multiple suspect contacts, and the vigorous identification and apprehension of robbery subjects.
 RID was initially implemented in October 1991, with the program strategy consisting of four components: identifying individuals and locations that warrant special attention; planning enforcement of investigative operations that focus on identified individuals of location; intervening by executing the planned operation; and tracking arrests through prosecution to achieve maximum sentencing of offenders.
-RID-E continued to evolve in April 1995, and is a program that blended successful strategies and tactics from previous programs.
-Currently, there are two MDPD Lieutenants, five MDPD Sergeants, 30 MDPD Detectives, and two Municipal Detectives (one from Miami Police Department and one from Hialeah Police Department) assigned to the permanent countywide multi-agency robbery suppression effort.
+RID continued to evolve in April 1995, and is a program that blended successful strategies and tactics from previous programs.
+Currently, there are two MDPD Lieutenants, six MDPD Sergeants, 32 MDPD Detectives, and one Municipal Detective (from Miami Police Department) assigned to the permanent countywide multi-agency robbery suppression effort.
 All members enjoy equal arrest authority across jurisdictional lines as a result of a mutual aid agreement.
 RID concentrates on apprehending individuals or groups known to commit robberies and in areas where robberies are known to occur.
-RID-E fields robbery disruption initiatives in the three major geographical areas of Miami-Dade County by developing zero-tolerance operations which feature multiple contacts and vigorous pursuit of subjects who work to defeat arrest.
+RID fields robbery disruption initiatives in the three major geographical areas of Miami-Dade County by developing zero-tolerance operations which feature multiple contacts and vigorous pursuit of subjects who work to defeat arrest.

 Robbery Clearinghouse Section